filebase/filebase-cli/README.md

 <h1 align="center">&#x2022; Filebase CLI &#x2022;</h1>
 <p align="center">Developer Friendly [ <a href="https://docs.ipfs.tech/concepts/what-is-ipfs/" title="What is IPFS?">IPFS</a> | <a href="https://docs.ipfs.tech/concepts/ipns/" title="What is IPNS?">IPNS</a> | S3 ]</p>

+## Beta

+This CLI is currently in Beta.
+If you find any issues please kindly file a report.
+Thank you for your patience while this project is developed!

 ## About

 The Filebase CLI provides a hybrid data management solution, blending S3-compatible cloud storage with IPFS